davestewart/alias-hq/docs/plugins.md

 ### Overview

-Plugins are **required** to have tests with them; the project's tests enforce:
+Plugins are **required** to have tests with them, and the project's tests enforce:

 - there is at least one test
-- each test converts the example `jsconfig.json` file correctly
+- each test converts the `demo/jsconfig.json` file correctly

 ### File structure